-Crossplay is a gaming industry term for allowing players to play a game with one another despite the platform on which the game is based.
+What is Crossplay?Crossplay is a gaming industry term for allowing players to play a game with one another despite the platform on which the game is based.
 While this isn't all that uncommon for PC games, console games tend to be a little more divided.

 All PS4 players have been able to play with one another since launch, as have all of the mobile players.
 This basic type of gameplay is the stuff on which most game divisions are built, but it's also something that Fortnite has managed to leave behind fairly effectively as it's crossed the console lines.

 Mobile players and PC players have been able to play with everyone for the longest, though there have been some real issues getting the players from certain platforms access when they want to play with PC and mobile players who are already in a group with players on the rival systems.

 As one might expect, though, there was still a wall between PS4 and Xbox.
 While players could crossplay, they couldn't be in the same game as someone from the opposite side of the console war.

 Nintendo and Microsoft have quietly worked together to provide crossplay support for a few titles, including Minecraft and Rocket League.It was a bit surprising to see the two companies come together on a game like Fortnite, though, especially given Nintendo's reticence to allow players outside of its walled garden.

 The road leading to this point has been very bumpy, though, with some real issues on the part of Sony.
 Thanks to cooler heads prevailing, though, one of the most popular games out there can now be shared no matter how you choose to play.

 How to Play Across Platforms

 If you don't have a console, don't worry - you'll still be able to play with other players by looking at the information towards the end of this section.
 Since all the heavy lifting is really handled by Epic, getting things working only takes a few minor tweaks that depend upon your platform of choice.

 You'll be prompted to make an account when you download the game on your console as well, so take this step as a given.
 What's important for console players, though, is that they connect their Epic Accounts with their console gamer tags.

 Once you've got them there, you'll be able to invite them to join a group with you.
 This works in basically the same manner no matter what platform you choose to use, so you'll also be able to accept invites in the same way no matter which platform you're on.

 The good news here is that you won't have to deal with the usual problems you find on any of the consoles' services when you're playing Fortnite.
 Because things like friends' lists and matchmaking are both handled by Epic, you can theoretically run in a group even when matchmaking services are down on your console of choice.

 The crossplay feature of Fortnite has begun a conversation about crossplay in many other titles.
 Not only has crosspaly made Fortnite a much stronger game than it might have been otherwise, but the ease with which the systems were implemented makes it hard to imagine a world where you couldn't play with all of your friends.